Kanopolis Lake and State Park

 Kanopolis Lake Marina

-Kansas’ oldest recreation area, Kanopolis State Park includes more than 11,000 acres of rolling hills, bluffs, and woods, as well as the 3,400-acre Kanopolis Reservoir.
-Managed by the U.S. Army Corps of Engineers, the lake not only provides the benefits of flood control and numerous recreation opportunities, the area is also rich in Kansas history.
+Kansas’ oldest recreation area, Kanopolis State Park, includes more than 11,000 acres of rolling hills, bluffs, and woods, as well as the 3,400-acre Kanopolis Reservoir.
+Managed by the U.S. Army Corps of Engineers, the lake not only provides benefits in flood control and numerous recreational opportunities, but the area is also rich in Kansas history.

 Smoky Hill River Valley in Saline County, Kansas by Kathy Weiser-Alexander.

 Long before the lake was developed, the Smoky Hill River Valley served as a lifeline for its inhabitants for many centuries.
-Many millions of years ago Kansas was covered with a warm shallow sea, which left behind limestone and Dakota sandstone deposits from aquatic life, as well as many sea creature fossils and sharks teeth as evidence.
-Prehistoric wildlife such as wooly mammoths and mastodons migrated the upper reaches of the river valley along with varieties of vegetarian dinosaurs.
-More notable travelers of pronghorn antelope, elk, and bison moved with the changing seasons and often frequented the river valley.
+Many millions of years ago, Kansas was covered by a warm, shallow sea, which left behind limestone and Dakota sandstone deposits from aquatic life, as well as numerous sea creature fossils and shark teeth as evidence.
+Prehistoric wildlife, such as woolly mammoths and mastodons, migrated to the upper reaches of the river valley, along with various vegetarian dinosaurs.
+More notable travelers, such as pronghorn antelope, elk, and bison, moved with the changing seasons and often frequented the river valley.

 Kanopolis Petroglyphs